cdmuir/stomata-ilima/README.md

 This repository contains source code associated with the manuscript:

 Amphistomy increases leaf photosynthesis more in coastal than montane plants of Hawaiian ʻilima (*Sida fallax*.
-In review at *The American Journal of Botany*.
+Accepted at *The American Journal of Botany*.

 ## Author contributions